 What does a typical home solar power system consist of?

-Solar power systems can also be optionally fitted with easy-to-use remote monitors, internet enabled data loggers, and even sensors to determine solar availability, panel temperature, air temperature, and wind speed.
+Solar power systems can also optionally include easy-to-use remote monitors, internet enabled data loggers, and even sensors to determine solar availability, panel temperature, air temperature, and wind speed.
 Ask your sales representative for more information.

-With an grid connected system, there is very little maintenance required.
+With an grid connected system, there is very little maintenance.
 Electronic components should be maintenance free.
 Energy Matters systems come with complete instructions for maintenance.

 Electrical & installation solar power FAQ